 What is the main purpose of an acid-base titration?

 To determine the unknown concentration of a base or acid by neutralizing them with a base or n acid of a known concentration.

-Substances which colour with pH are called acid base indicators.
+Substances that change their colour when the pH of their surrounding changes are called acid-base indicators.
 They are also called pH indicators.